-This document outlines the general requirements for the design, construction, installation and commissioning of Offshore Substation Platforms (OSP), including foundation, support structure, topside structure, platform support systems and safety systems.
+This document outlines the general requirements for the design, fabrication, installation and commissioning, including trial operations and handover, of Offshore Substation Platforms (OSP), including foundation, support structure, topside structure, platform systems and sub-systems.

 References are made to supporting specifications for components, systems and activities associated with the OSP.
-Specifications directly relating to the OSP are as following:
+Specifications relating to the OSP are as follows:

-Table 1: EirGrid Specifications relating to the OSP ) --- ---
+Table 1: EirGrid Specifications relating to the OSP